From negative to positive cosmological constant through decreasing temperature of the Universe: connection with string theory and spacetime foliation results: Introduction

 Thus, here we suggest to use the temperature instead of the RG scale $k$ to connect string theory at very high temperature and AS quantum gravity at intermediate and low temperatures of the expanding Universe.
-To achieve this one has to extend the zero-temperature functional RG method \cite{eea_rg} to finite temperature.
+To achieve this one has to extend the zero-temperature FRG method \cite{eea_rg} to finite temperature.
 This can be done by using the standard finite temperature extension of QFT where the time-like dimension is compactified \cite{negele,sachdev,kapusta} and its inverse radius plays the role of the dimensionful temperature parameter $T$ (in natural units).
-However, the usual choice of the perturbative RG approach, when the temperature is linked to the running (perturbative) RG scale $\mu$, i.e., $T = \mu/(2\pi)$, cannot be used in the functional RG method because one has to take the limit $k \to 0$ to obtain the quantized theory.
-Therefore, in \cite{rg_dimful_T_1} the temperature $T$ is kept constant over the RG flow, i.e., it is linked to a fixed (not running) momentum scale.
-Most of the further literature on thermal functional RG is based on this assumption.
-In this fixed $T$ approach, the dimensionful temperature is well defined and the limit $k \to 0$ can be done safely, but there is a price to pay: the RG flow equations have {\em no} fixed point solutions.
-Therefore, progress in this direction has been hampered by the fact that the usual extension of thermal functional RG method at finite temperature does not reproduce non-trivial fixed points needed for the RG analysis of various questions formulated in the framework of thermal QFT.